ThinkBig-Data/Python/Task_list/Task-September.md

 Deepak - LCM

-Arjun - Word Count on String
+Arjun - Word Count in a sentence